flyerhq/react-native-chat-ui/docs/types.md

 title: Types
 ---

 There are 3 supported message types at the moment - `File`, `Image` and `Text`.
 All of them have corresponding "partial" message types, that include only the message's content.
-"Partial" messages are useful to create the content and then pass it to some kind of a backend service, which will assign fields like `id` or `authorId` etc, returning a "full" message which can be passed to `messages` prop of the `<Chat />`.
+"Partial" messages are useful to create the content and then pass it to some kind of a backend service, which will assign fields like `id` or `author` etc, returning a "full" message which can be passed to `messages` prop of the `<Chat />`.

 ## Base